 Signs of ADHD in Girls to Watch For:

-- Preschool Age (3-5 years): Early ADHD symptoms include hyperactivity, trouble following simple instructions, impulsive behavior
+- Preschool Age (3-5 years): Symptoms include hyperactivity, trouble following simple instructions, impulsive behavior

 - Early Elementary (6-9 years): Difficulty focusing on schoolwork, emotional outbursts, poor organizational skills